Empath or Narcissist?

 It's closer to a "fight or flight" response; and if fighting the toxic behavior doesn't work, they run.
 They run out of self-preservation, not fear.

-Psychopaths, on the other hand, just like being mean.
+Narcissists, on the other hand, just like being mean.
 No, really.
-When psychopaths are mean, it increases the dopamine in their brains, which rewards them for being jerks.
+When narcissists are mean, it increases the dopamine in their brains, which rewards them for being jerks.

-For example: Psychopaths get you one too many glasses of wine at the office Christmas party, knowing you'll do something stupid in front of everyone.
-They stoke the fires of a toxic relationship you ended.
+For example: Narcissists encourage you to drink one too many glasses of wine at the office Christmas party, knowing you'll do something stupid in front of everyone.
+They'll stoke the fires of a toxic relationship you ended.

 And they will ditch you the moment they can't use you anymore.